DonMVB/aws/AWS_Assoc_SAA_C02.md

 - AMI's are region specific.
 - If you build an AMI and need it in other regions, it needs to be copied to other regions <a href="https://aws.amazon.com/premiumsupport/knowledge-center/copy-ami-region/"> Tutorial </a>

 ### 1.6.4.
-EC2 Instance Pricing:
+EC2 Instance Pricing
+- Volumes and Elastic IP's are charged separately from instances (link)[https://aws.amazon.com/premiumsupport/knowledge-center/ec2-billing-terminated/] Also, you cannot sell reserved instances in GovCloud.
 - **On-Demand instances** are based on a fixed rate by the hour or second.
 As the name implies, you can start an On-Demand instance whenever you need one and can stop it when you no longer need it.
 There is no requirement for a long-term commitment.
+You don't pay for "pending", you do pay for "running" and when hibernating, even when it is in "stopping" state but not if you are truly stopping the instance (2/6/2/21)
 - **Reserved instances** ensure that you keep exclusive use of an instance on 1 or 3 year contract terms.
 The long-term commitment provides significantly reduced discounts at the hourly rate.
-These can't be moved between regions (updated 9/29/2020)
+These can't be moved between regions (updated 9/29/2020).
+You pay for reserved even when they are "terminated"; to recoup costs, you need to seem them in the "Resered Instance marketplace".
+(2/6/2021)
 - **Spot instances** take advantage of Amazon’s excess capacity and work in an interesting manner - you bid for them.
 This option makes sense only if your app has flexible start and end times.
 You won’t be charged if your instance stops due to a price change (e.g., someone else just bid a higher price for the access); your workload doesn’t complete.
 If you terminate the instance are charged for any hour the instance ran.
 Spot instances are normally used in batch processing jobs.
 The "Spot Market" is where you bit on spot instances.

 ### 1.6.5.
 Standard Reserved vs. Convertible Reserved vs. Scheduled Reserved: